-- Up to 5 story maximum (with up to 2 story maximum transitions required that would adequately protect adjacent single-family residential, then up to 3 stories in a transition requirement when adjacent to single-family residential) - High quality design, high quality building materials, with managed access and parking; buffers and landscaping.
-Functional greenspace is to be located contiguous to the office buildings.
-Transitional buffer zones will appropriately protect any adjacent residential - Use: Office
+• Height: up to 5 story maximum (with up to 2-3 story maximum transitions required when adjacent to single-family residential)

+- Form: High quality design, high quality building materials, with managed access and parking; buffers and landscaping.
+Functional greenspace is to be located contiguous to the office buildings. - Use: Office

-- Land Use and Design - Maintain mature canopy tree coverage and enhance landscaping with any new project - Transportation - Improved roads with better ingress and egress management
+- Land Use and Design - Maintain mature canopy tree coverage and enhance landscaping with any new project - Transportation - o Improved roads with better ingress and egress management